Andrea Campbell: Other matters

 In February 2024, Campbell announced that the state of Massachusetts would receive $8 million from a national $350 million multi-state national settlement with Publicis Health over that company's role in the opioid epidemic in the United States.

 In May 2023, Campbell announced that the Attorney General's Office was probing allegations of racial bias within the gang unit and gang database of the Boston Police Department.

 In April 2024, Campbell had the state of Massachusetts join a multi-state lawsuit seeking to reinstate protections for transgender individuals and other vulnerable populations.
 A Trump administration-era rule change had eliminated these protections.

 In 2023, Campbell proposed regulations that would seek to prohibit junk fees.

 In October 2023, months after the United States Supreme Court's Students for Fair Admissions v.
 Harvard decision declared race-based college admissions affirmative action programs to be unconstitutional, Campbell and Governor Healey jointly released new statewide guidelines for colleges and university's to promote campus diversity.
-The guidelines allow the institutions to consider life experiences have shaped the lives of applicants, which can include race-related life experiences.
+The guidelines allow the institutions to consider life experiences that have shaped the lives of applicants, which can include race-related life experiences.
 This is in keeping with new federal recommendations on the matter.

 In March 2024, Campbell launched The Youth Sports Betting Safety Coalition in partnership with the NCAA.
 The private-public partnership aims to educate youth on the potential perils of participation in sports gambling.

 In November 2023, Campbell issued an opinion that State Auditor Diana DiZoglio lacked authority to audit the operations of the Massachusetts General Court (state legislature).
 DiZoglio had been attempting to undertake such an audit, but had faced strong opposition from state legislative leaders.

 In December 2023, Campbell launched civil rights litigation against the National Socialist Club 131, a regional neo-Nazi organization.
 This made her the second states attorney to sue the organization, as New Hampshire Attorney General John Formella had earlier that year filed a civil rights lawsuit against the group.
 The suit Campbell filed alleges that the group has committed "violent" and "coercive" actions that amount to harassment and civil rights violations, including targeted disrupting of drag queen story hour events and intimidation actions towards hotels that are allowing their facilities to be used as shelters for migrants.